ibralassaf/filtering-animation/README.md

 ### What is filtering animation ✌️

-Mini project from developedbyed that I tried to test Framer library with React and bring some API movies from film database (TMDB) to test animation 🤟
+Mini project that I tried to test Framer library with React and fetch data from API movies from film database (TMDB) to test animation, the project was made thanks to developedbyed video 🤟

 ## 💻 Techstack